lakshmankumar12/pynotes/python_notes.md

 os.chdir(path)      # cd to a working-dir
 os.path.dirname(os.path.realpath(__file__))   # get dir of current file

-os.path.isfile('path')  # true if its regular file or sym-link to regular file os.path.islink('path')  # true if its a sym link os.path.isdir('path')   # true if its a dir or a sym link to a dir
+os.path.isfile('path')  # true if its regular file or sym-link to regular file, -f os.path.islink('path')  # true if its a sym link os.path.isdir('path')   # true if its a dir or a sym link to a dir, -d

 # create/make a new dir , mkdir
 if not os.path.exists(directory):